davide2894/memory/project-journal.md

 I just realized: timer should start only when usr clicks card for the first time.

 11:48am - ok.
-- BUG 1: Now the problem is another p.s.: when I click on restart button, timer doesn't stop starts again - even though startGame() function was not invoked.
+- BUG 1: when I click on restart button, timer doesn't stop starts again - even though startGame() function was not invoked.
 I should investigate when I come back.
 - BUG 2: when usr wins game, timer goes 1s faster.

-bug1-- the problem lies in the first gameStarted check.
+bug1 -- the problem lies in the first gameStarted check.
 Remind this when you come back later in the afternoon.

+/////////////////////////////////////////////////
+## Day 5 - Sun 25/3/18
+8:07am - time on restart handled.
+Now I should:
+- make the modal box
+- make it appear on win
+- execute restart + close modal on X or btn click

+8:51am - aaaand this is done too.
+Another thing to do is to store impo data at the game win, that will be shown in the modal box.
+Such info are:
+- time
+- moves
+- stars: this will be the score.
+Based on stars:
+    * if stars are 3: "excellemt"
+    * if stars are 2: "good"
+    * if star is 1: "you can do better"
+I should go in order, handle one at a time

+9:23am - time and moves ok, stars now.

+9:44am - even this is done.
+For the moment I think JS is good to go.
+Now it styling turn